paylogic/developer.paylogic.com/content/articles/tests-in-paylogic.rst

         unit/
         conftest.py

-All things registered in *tests/functional/conftest.py* will be accessible only in scope of the functional tests.
+All things registered in *tests/functional/conftest.py* will now only be accessible in the scope of the functional tests.